Arrest Warrants Attorney in Pasadena, CA

 Know your rights when dealing with an arrest warrant

-In the State of California, law enforcement has authorization to arrest you with or without a warrant.
+In the State of California, law enforcement has the authorization to arrest you with or without a warrant.

 - To be arrested without a warrant, you must have committed a crime in the presence of a law enforcement officer.